18F/tanf-prototype/README.md

 * You will need to get [credentials for cloud.gov](https://cloud.gov/signup/), as well as [set up the command line cf utility](https://cloud.gov/docs/getting-started/setup/#set-up-the-command-line).
 * Once you have your credentials and are logged in, `./deploy-cloudgov.sh setup` sets up all the services required and sets up the database.
+If you set the `CGHOSTNAME` environment variable, it will create a route for the app so that you can access it at https://CGHOSTNAME.app.cloud.gov/.
+Otherwise, it will be deployed by default at https://tanf.app.cloud.gov/.
 * If you want to deploy this with login.gov authentication, you will need to [register with login.gov as a developer](https://developers.login.gov).
   You will also need to create a new test app in the integration dashboard for